The Ergohacks Verdict

 * Basic literacy skills to follow instruction manual (provided in 13 languages).

 The review is based on the Coleman Twist +300 Lantern kindly provided by Coleman.
-Click to read more about our eco icons and access icons used in this review.
-This article was first published on 16 May 2016.
+This article was first published on 16 May 2016 and last updated on 13 July 2017.